idralyuk/docs/concepts/syncbase-overview.md

 streaming upload/download API rather than the all-at-once operations of the structured data.
 Syncbase understands references to blobs in the structured data, making it possible to implement automatic caching and garbage collection of the blobs.
-The blob reference's implicitly grant access to the blobs in a manner similar to a capability (see [blob references](#references)).
+Blob references implicitly grant access to blobs in a manner similar to a capability (see [blob references](#references)).

 ### Batches